Summer vacation is upon us — HOORAY! We’re pulling out all of our favorite beach and ocean books to get ready.

 Want to show your children how animals camouflage themselves?
 The beautiful illustrations here introduce use to a sea dragon, octopus, crabs, pipefish and more.

-Work on fine motor skills with this octopus craft.
+Work on fine motor skills with this octopus activity.
 Print the octopus on cardstock, then let children glue cheerios on to create the octopus suckers.
 Great way to work on counting, too!

 Are you heading to the beach for the first time with your family?
 This book, where a mother describes the ocean to her young son, would be perfect for you.
 Ages 3-8